akeneo/pim-docs/cookbook/import_export/create-specific-connector.rst

    :language: php
    :linenos:

-Our writer receives an array of items, here, some products and persist them.
+The writer element receives an array of items, as a writer can be able to do some mass writing that could be more efficient than writing item one by one.

+In this example, the items are products and the writer persist them.

-This writer needs to know the product manager that is injected in the following service definition in `writers.yml` :
+In order to do that, this writer needs to know the product manager that is injected in the following service definition in `writers.yml` :

 .. literalinclude:: ../../src/Acme/Bundle/SpecificConnectorBundle/Resources/config/writers.yml
    :language: yaml